Learning Interpretable BEV Based VIO without Deep Neural Networks: Experiment

 \subsection{Plugin for Heterogeneous Localization}

-In this part, we show the possibility of enabling an end-to-end localization with BEVO as the odometry following our previous work \cite{yin2021rall}.
-Elaborations on the implementation details of the fully differentiable drift-free localization can be found in the supplementary material~\cite{suppmat}.
-By combining BEVO with the heterogeneous localization \textsc{RaLL} (denoted as BEVO+), the whole pipeline is fully differentiable, thus allowing for more accurate pose estimation.

-We conduct experiments in CARLA and the real-world AG dataset and compare the localization with BEVO itself as well as the \textsc{VINS-Mono}.
-Results in Fig. \ref{fig:localization} and Table \ref{tab:ablation} proves that the BEVO is able to achieve good performance even when it acts as a plugin in an end-to-end trainable localization framework.
-It indicates a promising future for upcoming end-to-end autonomous driving, e.g., auto weeder.
+In this part, we show the possibility of enabling an end-to-end localization with BEVO as the odometry.
+Elaborations on the implementation details of the fully differentiable drift-free localization can be found in the supplementary material.
+By combining BEVO with the heterogeneous localization (denoted as BEVO+), the whole pipeline is fully differentiable, thus allowing for more accurate pose estimation.
+We compare the localization BEVO+ with BEVO itself as well as the \textsc{VINS-Mono} (denoted as VINS in the table).
+Results in Fig.~\ref{fig:localization} and Table \ref{tab:localization} prove that the BEVO is able to achieve good performance even when it acts as a plugin in an end-to-end trainable localization framework.
+It indicates a promising future for upcoming end-to-end autonomous driving, e.g., auto-wheelchair.